"Hobbit" may bring a Hollywood ending to 2012 box office

-LOS ANGELES (Reuters) - It took more than a decade, two directors and a lawsuit before “The Hobbit” made it to the big screen.
+LOS ANGELES, Nov 30 (Reuters) - It took more than a decade, two directors and a lawsuit before “The Hobbit” made it to the big screen.
 Hollywood executives are crossing their fingers that the culmination of that journey will help smash movie box office records this year.

 “The Hobbit” follows this year’s other big box office successes “The Avengers,” which became the industry’s third-largest film with $623 million in U.S. sales, and “The Dark Knight Rises” and “The Hunger Games” which both passed $400 million.